Drock54651/StockMarket/README.md

 # StockMarket

 Line graph of company stock using Tkinter as the GUI foundation.
+Covers multiple time spans from a whole year to one week.